danialgoodwin/anonsage.com/content/dev/2016-01-03-code-intuitiveness.md

 ---
 title: Code Intuitiveness
 ---
-A test for intuitiveness.
-Ask a non-programmer what some code does.
+A test for intuitiveness: Ask a non-programmer what some code does.